Robust Privacy: Inference-Stage Privacy through Certified Robustness: Threat Model

 \section{Threat Model}

-We consider a strict label-only, black-box adversary.
-The attacker can adaptively submit inputs to the model and observe only the returned label, without access to confidence scores, gradients, or internal model parameters.
-Under this general capability, we instantiate two specific attack scenarios corresponding to our evaluations.
+We consider a black-box adversary who can observe model predictions (hard labels) but has no access to confidence scores, gradients, or internal model parameters.
+The adversary interacts with the model through the inference interface in three ways: (i) submitting inputs with varying candidate values for a missing sensitive attribute while holding known attributes fixed, and observing the released predictions to infer the missing attribute value; (ii) submitting synthetic inputs and using prediction feedback to iteratively optimize them toward the training data distribution; and (iii) querying many inputs to learn a global approximation of the model's input--output function.

-\paragraph{Scenario I: Sensitive Attribute Inference.} In this setting, the attacker targets a specific user at inference time and seeks to infer a sensitive attribute $x_1$ (e.g., BMI) from the model’s predicted label.
+\paragraph{Scenario I: Sensitive Attribute Inference} In this setting, the attacker targets a specific user during inference and seeks to infer a sensitive attribute $x_1$ (e.g., BMI or age) from the model's released prediction.

-To formalize side information, we let $x_{-1}$ denote all attributes other than the sensitive target attribute $x_1$, and assume that these remaining (non-sensitive) attributes are commonly observable, obtainable, or reasonably guessable in practical deployments.
-This is a standard assumption in attribute inference attacks~\cite{fredrikson2014privacy,zhao2021feasibility,mehnaz2022your,jayaraman2022attribute}.
+To formalize side information, we let $x_{-1}$ denote all attributes other than the sensitive target attribute $x_1$, and assume that these remaining non-sensitive attributes are commonly observable, obtainable, or reasonably guessable in practical deployments.
+This is a standard assumption in attribute inference attacks~\cite{fredrikson2014privacy,zhao2021feasibility, mehnaz2022your,jayaraman2022attribute}.
 For example, $x_{-1}$ may include coarse profile or demographic attributes that the user discloses to access the service, as well as attributes visible from a public profile.
-Accordingly, we consider a side-information model in which the attacker knows $x_{-1}$ but does not know $x_1$.
+Accordingly, we consider a side information model in which the attacker knows $x_{-1}$ but does not know $x_1$.

-We also assume the attacker can observe the user’s prediction result because the model output is shown to the user and may be (i) directly observed by a nearby adversary, (ii) captured through screen sharing, screenshots, or telemetry logs accessible to the adversary, or (iii) inferred from downstream actions triggered by the decision (e.g., a recommended item being displayed or a service being offered or withheld).
+We also assume that the attacker can observe the user's released prediction.
+The model output is shown to the user and may be (i) directly observed by a nearby adversary, (ii) captured through screen sharing, screenshots, or telemetry logs accessible to the adversary, or (iii) inferred from downstream actions triggered by the decision (e.g., a recommended item being displayed or a service being offered or withheld).
+For example, an adversary may observe a user's recommendation result (e.g., whether insulin is recommended) in a public setting such as a subway or elevator, and combine it with publicly available non-sensitive attributes to infer the unknown target sensitive attribute.